Does Home Insurance Cover Damage to Your Septic Tank?

 If a flood or earthquake damages your septic tank, the repair costs will have to be covered by flood insurance or earthquake insurance, which must be bought in addition to your standard policy.

-We strongly recommend you check your own individual policy, however.
-The vast majority of policies will follow everything we list above, but certain individual policies may differ based on where you live and your insurer.
+We strongly recommend you check your own individual policy.
+While most policies tend tol follow everything we list above, certain ones may differ based on where you live and your insurer.
 If the language in the policy is difficult to follow, you should call up your homeowners insurance company so that an agent can go over it with you.

 How to take care of your septic tank